-The layout is a classic beauty.
+The layout is a classic beauty, even though it has gone through some modern renovations led by Rees Jones.
 The front nine is kind of a parkland layout with a ton of trees and tight doglegs.
 The back nine is more hilly and dramatic, but the fairways are wider.
 Most of the greens are slightly elevated and all are protected by big, well-placed bunkers.
 There is plenty of undulation on the greens, so on and around the greens are where the biggest challenges are found on this course.
 Unlike Arcadia, where the course is very “in your face” (in a good way), Dubsdread’s appeal is more subtle but clearly there as you stand on every tee box.

 Cog Hill #4 (Dubsdread) is a stunning course and it’s very easy to understand why it’s so highly regarded.
 One thing I did like here is that the people working there are not pretentious.
 It feels more like your local muni when you are in there with a friendly relaxed atmosphere.
 With such great courses, they don’t need to overdo the service.
 No bag boys waiting to move your clubs five feet or wiping your clubs down with a wet rag in the hopes of getting a tip!